Paleogenomics/IBDGem/README.md

 -s, --sample  STR               Sample(s) to compare the sequencing data against; comma-separated
                                    without spaces if more than one (e.g. sample1,sample2,etc.)
 -B, --background-list  FILE     File containing subset of samples to be used as the background panel
-                                   for calculating IBD0 in LD mode; one line per sample (default: use all samples in genotype file as background) -p, --positions  FILE           List of sites to compare; can be in position list format with 2 columns CHROM, POS (1-based coordinates) or BED format (0-based coordinates);
+                                   for calculating IBD0 and IBD1 in LD mode; one line per sample (default: use all samples in genotype file as background) -p, --positions  FILE           List of sites to compare; can be in position list format with 2 columns CHROM, POS (1-based coordinates) or BED format (0-based coordinates);